-Elementary students who are present at school from 8:00am until 12:57pm will be considered present for the entire day.
-Students who arrive at school after 9:42am will be considered absent half of the day.
+Elementary students who are present at school from 8:00 am until 1:32 pm will be considered present for the entire day.
+Students who arrive at school at or after 9:23 am will be considered absent half of the day.